iunera/ypipe/README.md

     cd data-philter
     ```
 2.  **Configure your environment:**
-    - Configure the `druid.env` file with the access details for your Druid Cluster.
+    - Configure the `druid.env` and/or `clickhouse.env` file with the access details for your cluster.
 3.  **Start the services:**
     ```bash
     docker compose up -d